HHousen/hugo-resume/README.md

 Created from [Start Bootstrap - Resume](https://startbootstrap.com/themes/resume/) and [eddiewebb/hugo-resume](https://github.com/eddiewebb/hugo-resume).

 This is a single-page website with a left-aligned navigation menu.
-Meant to highlight your achievements,work experience, and projects, this template modifies [eddiewebb/hugo-resume](https://github.com/eddiewebb/hugo-resume) by removing extra bloat (that I don't need), tweaking the design, adding some new components, and improving efficiency/speed.
+Meant to highlight your achievements, work experience, and projects, this template modifies [eddiewebb/hugo-resume](https://github.com/eddiewebb/hugo-resume) by removing extra bloat (that I don't need), tweaking the design, adding some new components, and improving efficiency/speed.
 Includes an `/admin` endpoint through [netlifycms](https://www.netlifycms.org/) that allows authorized users to use a WYSIWYG editor and commit files back to markdown, but with a Wordpress/CMS like experience.

 ## Example